Adam Lambert: 2019–2022: Velvet and Queen + Adam Lambert

 On May 15, 2019, Lambert released "New Eyes", the lead single from his fourth studio album Velvet, co-written with Paris Carney and produced by Jamie Sierota.
-The "effortlessly cool, sleek" song fuses modern and classic rock, while its video reflects the song's lyrics and '70s-inspired aesthetic.
+The "effortlessly cool, sleek" song fuses modern and classic rock, while its video reflects the song's lyrics and 1970s-inspired aesthetic.
 Directed by Miles & AJ, the video was the first part of a short film that accompanied the lead-up to the album release.
-Lambert returned to American Idol for its May 19 season finale to perform "New Eyes" and a duet with a contestant.
-On May 31, he performed the track on The Ellen DeGeneres Show and again on June 24 on the finals of The Voice Australia.
+Lambert returned to American Idol for its May 19 season finale to perform "New Eyes" and a duet of Bohemian Rhapsody with contestant Dimitrius Graham.
+On May 31, he performed "New Eyes" on The Ellen DeGeneres Show and again on June 24 on the eighth season finale of The Voice Australia.

 Lambert released The Monarch-produced track "Comin in Hot" on June 26, along with the second video installment of the short film supporting Velvet.
 The video was called "bewitching" and "mesmerizing", and the song said to extend the '70s rock-driven sound of the album's first single.
 Lambert revealed that Velvet would be released in two parts, with Side A slated for September 2019.
 "Comin In Hot" saw its broadcast debut on June 28 when Lambert performed a five-song set and was interviewed on Good Morning America's Summer Concert Series, in celebration of Pride month and WorldPride NYC 2019.

 On September 4, Lambert released the single and video for "Superpower", appearing on Velvet: Side A, the first half of his fourth studio album.
 The Tommy English produced song was co-written by Lambert, English and Ilsey Juber, with video direction by Millient Hailes.
 Its weighty baseline and "smooth falsettos" reflect the '70s rock, funk-heavy core of the multi-genre album, which was released on September 27.
 Billboard called the 6 track EP his "best work yet", exuding confidence and raw vocal power.
 His proficiency and artistry across genres was also noted.
 He performed "Superpower" live on October 2 on Live with Kelly and Ryan, and for Halloween week of BBC One's Strictly Come Dancing.
 On the 12th, he delivered a "show-stopping" performance of "Superpower" on The Talk.
 On October 15, a live black-and-white video version of the track "Closer to You" from Velvet: Side A was released, lauded as "a vocal masterclass".
 Its broadcast debut on The Late Late Show with James Corden was highly praised, characterized as "scaling the song's heights with pop operatic virtuosity."

 On September 28, Lambert with Queen headlined the 2019 Global Citizen Festival in New York City's Central Park.
 Dedicated to mobilizing world governments to eradicate extreme poverty and address climate change, the festival posted its best ratings yet: with 60,000 in attendance and nearly 21 million views worldwide, it generated close to $1 billion in pledges.